How to Make Ice Cream Bread—Just 3 Ingredients!

 When we say ice cream bread is easy, we mean it!
 All you need is ice cream, a bit of sugar and self-rising flour.
 And if you don’t have self-rising flour, don’t fret!
 Here’s an easy way to make self-rising flour.
 Just follow along with this ice cream bread recipe from our Test Kitchen.

 - 1 cup ice cream, softened (our Test Kitchen used butter pecan, but any flavor will work)

 - 1 tablespoon sugar

 This recipe is extremely simple, so no fancy technique tips here!
-But Lauren did have a few pointers after making several batches of this bread.
+But we do have a few pointers that’ll make this recipe go even more smoothly.

 - Soften the ice cream at room temperature: 15 minutes on the counter is enough to soften the ice cream.
 Avoid the microwave, though.
 Testers found that bread made with ice cream softened (and slightly melted) by the microwave wasn’t quite as light.

 - Try different flavors: The options are as limitless as the selection in the freezer aisle.
 You can also use homemade ice cream in this recipe.